hnasir/website-optimization/README.md

 2. Triggering code to access DOM only once instead of multiple times during for-loop and storing it in object array for use later.
 This prevents the layout thrashing that was initially bringing down the FPS performance.
 3. Repetitive and redundent mathematical calculation done for the phase pixel distance movement for each pizza element was removed out of the for-loop and instead computed only once since there are only 5 distince phases.
 Values were stored in a Phases array object and accessed more quickly instead of original recalculation approach.
 4. CSS 'transform' was used to replace 'left' when updating moving pizza position since the former requires less browser resources as it does not trigger screen layout or paint
+5. For-loop does calculation of array length only once to prevent redundent recalculation

 ```js
 // Moves the sliding background pizzas based on scroll position